jaepillee0315/jaepillee0315.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in Economics at Tepper School of Business, Carnegie Mellon University.
+I hold a Ph.D. in Economics from the Tepper School of Business, Carnegie Mellon University.
+I am joining the Korea Institute for International Economic Policy (KIEP) as a Research Associate.

-My research area is in the intersection of labor, public, and health economics.
-I am also interested in developing new methodologies in dynamic discrete choice models.
+My research area lies at the intersection of labor and health economics, with a focus on structural methods.
+I also develop new methodologies for dynamic discrete choice models.

-I am on the job market in 2024-2025.